-No stranger to the music world, East Adelaide is made up of veteran musicians, lead singer Mike Robins and drummer Andrew Mackay, from JUNO and CCMA nominated Autumn Hill, and bassist Randie Van Gorp who has played with the likes of Fefe Dobson, Shawn Desman and Tebey.
+No stranger to the music world, East Adelaide is made up of veteran musicians, lead singer Mike Robins from JUNO and CCMA nominated Autumn Hill, and drummer Andrew Mackay who has spent the last 5 years playing for artists such as Madeline Merlo, Tebey and The Washboard Union.
 East Adelaide offers a fresh spin on country traditions and together, they are keen to share it and get back to doing what they love, playing music.

 When Autumn Hill, Mike Robins and Tareya Green's JUNO and Canadian Country Music Association award nominated group, went on hiatus in 2016, Robins wasn't sure what to do next.
 The guitarist and singer-songwriter considered embarking on a solo career but couldn't shake the feeling of wanting a band.
-And then he got a phone call – bassist Randie Van Gorp and former Autumn Hill drummer Andrew Mackay are childhood friends and have played with the likes of Fefe Dobson and Shawn Desman.
-Like Robins, they both were in between projects and looking to start a new band.
-They got in touch with Robins and East Adelaide was born.
+And then he got a phone call – former Autumn Hill drummer Andrew Mackay.
+Like Robins, he was in between projects and looking to start a new band.
+He got in touch with Robins and East Adelaide was born.

 "Everything just came together in this serendipitous moment," says Robins.
 "They had a few songs and I had a few songs and we re-worked everything to create this East Adelaide sound."